zufre/sinatra-shotgun-server-cb-000/README.md

 # Using the Shotgun Development Server

+## Overview

+This lesson will introduce you to shotgun and how to use it with Sinatra apps.
+We'll also cover troubleshooting common problems that you might encounter when running `shotgun`.

 ## Objectives

-1. Learn about the shotgun.
+1. Explain how using `rackup` to start a Sinatra application will only read the the code once at boot
+2. Describe how `shotgun` allows for automatic code reloading
-2. Install shotgun
+3. Install shotgun and require it in an application's `Gemfile`
-3. Start/Stop a rack or Sinatra application with shotgun
+4. Start and stop a rack or Sinatra application with shotgun
-4. Troubleshooting shotgun
+5. Troubleshoot common `shotgun` including "command not found, "bundler error", and "port in use."

-## shotgun
+## Why shotgun

-[Shotgun](https://github.com/rtomayko/shotgun) is a small Ruby gem that makes it easier to develop Rack-based Ruby web applications locally by starting Rack with automatic code reloading.
-A gem is just a library of code that developers wrote and made free and available to the public.
-This gem let's use start Rack to have a development server running to test our app.

-Normally when we develop simple Rack applications (like Sinatra applications, but not like Rails applications), we start our application server with `rackup` and load `config.ru`.
+Normally when we develop simple Rack applications like Sinatra applications, we start our application server with `rackup` and load `config.ru`.

+Fork and clone this lab.
 In terminal, go ahead and enter `rackup app.rb`.
 This will start up a rack server.
 You should see something like this:

 <img src="https://s3.amazonaws.com/learn-verified/rackup.png">